Penny Widmore

 Penelope "Penny" Widmore is a fictional character on the ABC television series Lost played by Sonya Walger.
 Penny is introduced in the last episode of the second season of Lost as the long-lost lover of Desmond Hume as well as the daughter of British tycoon and antagonist Charles Widmore.
-In spite of being only a recurring character, she made notable appearances in three season finales of the show: "Live Together, Die Alone", "Through the Looking Glass", and "There's No Place Like Home".
+Despite only being a recurring character, she made notable appearances in three season finales of the show: "Live Together, Die Alone", "Through the Looking Glass", and "There's No Place Like Home".
 Penny and Desmond's relationship is generally liked by critics and fans alike.
 Commentators, such as those from Entertainment Weekly, have commended the writing of their storyline.

 Arc

 Penny was born to Charles Widmore (Alan Dale) and an unnamed woman in England.
 She first met Desmond (Henry Ian Cusick) sometime in 1994 at a monastery in Scotland and asked him to help her deliver wine to Carlisle, to which he gladly agreed.
-Two years later, they were living together, in spite of her father's disapproval.
-Even though both were happy together, their relationship appeared to be unstable due to the disparity between the wealth of the two characters; Penny was an heiress while Desmond merely worked at a theatre company.
+Two years later, they were living together, despite her father's disapproval.
+Even though both were happy together, their relationship appeared to be unstable due to the disparity between the wealth of the two characters; Penny was an heir while Desmond merely worked at a theatre company.
 It eventually turned the curve when Desmond was unable to pay for a photograph forcing Penny to pay for it.
 Feeling ashamed by his inability, Desmond left Penny, regardless of what she thought, and joined the Royal Scots Regiment.
 Penny was disappointed that Desmond left her without any notice.
 When he abruptly visits her in 1996 and asks for her number, she was confused because he told her he would call her 8 years later.
 In spite of her frustration, she allowed him to have her number so that he could call her later.
 Despite these setbacks and heartaches, Penny continued to have feelings for Desmond.
 She wrote him a letter after she had learned that he was going to prison and hid it in the only book by Charles Dickens that he had not yet read, Our Mutual Friend.
 He, however, was unaware and didn't read it while he was there even after was released from prison and from the Army, and instead kept the book where it was.
 Desmond also wrote letters but her father intercepted them believing that Desmond was unfit for his daughter.
 He then persuades Desmond to join a round-the-world sailing race to prove his worth to Penny.
 Months after Desmond had begun his training for the race, they meet in Los Angeles, she assumed that he had read her letter but was startled when he asked her when she was going to be married.
 She replied by saying "We haven't set a date".
 They, however, would not end up getting married because Desmond would suddenly disappear later.